MPult/Rexit/README.md

 Options:
   -f, --formats <FORMATS>  The formats to export to.
-Options: csv,json,txt -t, --token              To use the bearer token flow, instead of username and password -h, --help               Print help
+Options: csv,json,txt -t, --token              To use the bearer token flow, instead of username and password
+      --debug              Allow debugging of Rexit -i, --images             Output images too (outputs to images folder) -o, --out <OUT>          What folder to output to [default: ./out] -h, --help               Print help
   -V, --version            Print version
 ```